Glank/BinaryDeltaCompression/README.md

     //you have some old data and some current data byte[] old, current;
     ...
-    //you can store the old data using the current dat Backup backup = new Backup(old,current); a
+    //you can store the old data using the current data Backup backup = new Backup(old,current);
     ...
     //then retrieve it from the current data at a later date old = backup.revert(current);